memgraph/docs/products/memgraph/v0.13.0/faq.md

 9. ##### Do you support Tinkerpop API stacks?

-Memgraph doesn’t support the Tinkerpop API stack because Tinkerpop is highly dependent on Java stack.
+Memgraph doesn’t support the Tinkerpop API stack because Tinkerpop is highly dependent on the Java stack.
 Memgraph is implemented in C/C++/Assembly with openCypher and the Bolt protocol as an interface.
-We have considered a Tinkerpop integration, but at the moment it’s not one of our highest priorities.
+We have considered Tinkerpop integration, but at the moment it’s not one of our highest priorities.

 10. ##### How do you interface with the system?